 Residents Maintain Autonomy

-In Lisner Louise Dickson Hurthome, 16.99% Percentage of Patients
+In Lisner Louise Dickson Hurthome, 12.99% of Patients

 Ability to Keep Residents Mobile

-In Lisner Louise Dickson Hurthome, 24.37% Percentage of Residents
+In Lisner Louise Dickson Hurthome, 13.7% of Residents

-This is the percentage of patients who remained mobile levels over time.
-Optimizing mobility can be a good sign for residents' health.
+This is the percentage of residents that maintained mobility over time.
+Optimizing mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Lisner Louise Dickson Hurthome, 24.37 Percentage of Residents Rehospitalized
+In Lisner Louise Dickson Hurthome, 13.7% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Lisner Louise Dickson Hurthome, 6.11 Percentage of Patients
+In Lisner Louise Dickson Hurthome, 4.98% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Lisner Louise Dickson Hurthome, 66.15% Percentage of Resident
+In Lisner Louise Dickson Hurthome, 71.07% of Resident

-This indicates the percent of short-term care patients who saw functional improvements, such as with activities of daily living.
-High levels of autonomy with ADL's often correlates with higher quality rehabilitation.
+This tells you the percent of short-term care residents that saw functional improvements, such as with activities of daily living.
+Higher levels of independence with activities of daily living usually correlates with higher quality rehabilitation.

 Scores for Washington, DC